influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/authorization-api.md

 ### Example API requests

 {{% note %}}
-Some examples below use the `jq` utility.
+Some examples below use the `jq` utility to process JSON output.
 [Install `jq`](https://stedolan.github.io/jq/download/) to use these examples.
 {{% /note %}}